uninstallio/ios-sdk/README.md

 ```

-To the method
+to the method

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:
 (NSDictionary *)launchOptions
 ```

-In your app delegate.
+in your AppDelegate.

-Note: If you do not have the token and secret then please drop a mail to **[ios-dev-support@uninstall.io] [1]** to get these credentials for your app.
+Note: App Token and App Secret are provided by Uninstall.io and is used to uniquely identify your application.
+If you do not have the token and secret then please drop a mail to **[ios-dev-support@uninstall.io] [1]** to get these credentials for your app.

 ####3.
 Add
 ```